abbasilab/celltransformer/README.md

 		- smoothing the embeddings on the spatial graph (see paper)
 		- counting the number of different single-cell types (from reference atlas) in a spatial cluster (code can also be used to do so for CCF regions, whatever class labeling etc.)

+Finally, see the notebook in `notebooks/demo_celltransformer_onesection.ipynb` for a minimal example of using our trained model to get embeddings and clusters for a single section (section 52); notebook includes "one-cell" commands to download all data to your CoLab environment.

 # Installation

 Clone this repo and pip install, or run: